its-tushar-bit/sonatype-firewall-extension/readme.md

 Add `-D skip-functional-test` to the `mvn` invocation to skip just the expensive functional tests but still run other unit/integration tests.

-Use `-D geb.env=firefox|chrome|phantom` to select the webdriver/browser for the Geb-based functional tests.

 Use `-D browser=firefox|chrome` to select the webdriver/browser for the Java-based functional tests.

 Use `-D slowmo.delay=<integer>` to enable "slow motion" for the functional tests where REST requests are delayed by the